-Keto Chicken Fried Rice is a flavorful, low-carb, better-than-takeout version of the classic Chinese comfort food dish.
+Keto Fried Rice and Chicken is a flavorful, low-carb, better-than-takeout version of the classic Chinese comfort food dish.
 Everyone in your family will love this!
 Ready in only 25 minutes.

 This post contains affiliate links, which means I’ll make a small commission if you purchase through one of my links.